SolomonRosemite/nvim/README.md

 # Prerequisite (may be incomplete. [see resource here](https://www.youtube.com/watch?v=w7i4amO_zaE))

+## Known issues

+- For some reason, when node can't be found in PATH, insert mode in nvim is extremely slow due to copilot.

 ## Install nvim 0.9.0 or higher

 you should get it from [here](https://github.com/neovim/neovim/wiki/Installing-Neovim#linux)